 © Ahmed Kamara

 I have a criminal record, does that mean I can’t volunteer?

-No, we are committed to equal opportunities for all volunteers.
+No. At the Trust, we are committed to volunteering being accessible for everyone.
 We strive to ensure fair treatment and non-discrimination against ex-offenders.
-Everyone is welcome!
 If you wish to make a confidential enquiry, please contact volunteering@wildlondon.org.uk

 Do I need a DBS to volunteer with the Trust?

 We do not require a DBS (Disclosure and Barring Service) check for most volunteer roles as volunteers will not be left alone with at risk adults or children.
+If you do, our friendly People Officer – Sophie will let you know.
 Our focus is on providing inclusive and accessible opportunities for everyone to get involved.

+© Ahmed Kamara